artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

 Preservation planning policies
 ------------------------------

-''We should also include a write up about establishing local policies and monitoring the preservation environment, as well as an explanation that the groups are relatively arbitrary and can be adjusted to suit local policies.''
+At Artefactual, we have a long-term vision that the Format Policy Registry will be a collaborative tool for the digital preservation community.

+It is important though for institutions to establish local policies and practices that include monitoring the digitial preservation environment to help inform format normalization rules over time as standards and tools evolve.